mshunger/team_quandt_internal/README.md

 ### using colab instead:
 - if you don't have one, create a google account
 - links to the colabs used in the workshop will be posted here later

+## workshop structure
+1. we will start with very basic R programming to get everyone up to speed and/or repeat the basics (esp. functions an loops) and get through that according to the groups proficiency with R
+2. A short introduction into the "tidyverse", a widely used data handling environment package
+3. Some extended work with dataframes follows, including inspection, cleaning, filtering and light visualization
+4. We do the equivalents of the above in Python
+5. If we have time, we will look into the basics of git and discuss possible workflows and where to go from here